rchikhi/2022-pangenome-aws/PartA.md

-## Part A: Create, launch a AWS cloud instance
+## Part A: Create & run an AWS cloud instance

 ### 0. Logistics